andrewbartlett0/off_psi4/README.md

  SDF files are numbered with the following code system.
  Here, x is used as a placeholder for either 0, 1, or 2.

- * 000 original file
+ * no suffix = original file with all omega conformers
- * 1xx MM opt but no filter
+ * 1xx = MM opt but no filter
- * 2xx MM opt and filter
+ * 2xx = MM opt and filter
- * x1x QM opt but no filter
+ * x1x = QM opt but no filter
- * x2x QM opt and filter
+ * x2x = QM opt and filter
- * xx1 either QM second opt or SPE and no filter
+ * xx1 = either QM second opt or SPE and no filter
- * xx2 either QM second opt or SPE and filter
+ * xx2 = either QM second opt or SPE and filter

-The starting code is `basename-000.sdf` and the max code is `basename-222.sdf`.
+The starting filename is `basename.sdf` and the final filename code is `basename-222.sdf`.
 The `-221` files can be used to compare relative energies of single pt energy calcns, without energy filtering to remove conformers deemed to be alike.